hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   *French: Advection <br>German: Advektion*

+ASCII
+  The American Standard Code for Information Interchange (ASCII) is an encoding standard for text on computers.
+The development of ASCII goes back to telegraphy and was first published in 1961 for the Latin alphabet.
+It was later extended by other alphabets and special characters {cite:p}`ascii1980`.
+ASCII code represents characters in the form of numbers.
+For instance, the ASCII code `77` represents uppercase `A`.
+In Python applications, ASCII code numbers can be useful to iterate through the alphabet (e.g., alphabetic column names), where `chr(ASCII)` returns a letter.
+For example, in Python `print(chr(78))` returns uppercase `B`.

 Boussinesq
   The Boussinesq approximation of the {term}`Continuity equation` assumes that density variations can be neglected except for the gravity term (i.e., in the vertical momentum equations).
 In addition, the Boussinesq approximation assumes that a fluid is incompressible and that wave motion is inviscid {cite:p}`spiegel1960`.